rustsec/advisory-db/EXAMPLE_ADVISORY.md

 - TOML "front matter".
 See `README.md` for schema.
 - Please include as much detail as you'd like.

-A well structured advisory will include information like:
+A well-structured advisory will include information like:

 Affected versions of this crate did not properly check for integer overflow when allocating a buffer in `MyBuffer::with_capacity()` (bug description/location/root cause).

-This can result in a memory corruption (consequence of the bug) when large integer is given to the parameter (trigger condition).
+This can result in a memory corruption (consequence of the bug) when a large integer is given to the parameter (trigger condition).

 The flaw was corrected in commit abc123 by using `saturating_mul()` when calculating the buffer size (fix description).